 But Blume shows that it really doesn’t matter who starts when and I think for a young girl reading this, it is incredibly comforting.
-As an example, in the book, one of Margaret’s friends says she starts her period, and it turns out she’s lied, showing how not everything that people say is real and people will always try to be more grown-up than they actually are, which is what I found when I was growing up.
+As an example, in the book, one of Margaret’s friends says she starts her period, and it turns out she’s lied.
+Not everything that people say is real and people will always try to be more grown-up than they actually are, which is what I found when I was growing up.
 This is an important issue for girls growing up today, as well as during the 1970s.

-I also enjoyed the parts in the book where Margaret confronted her religious conflict, as I thought it was good how Blume showed the wide range of problems girls have to battle with.
-The reason for the title of the book is because Margaret questions her atheism and, coming from a Jewish dad and a Christian mum, who married despite their different religions, she often feels confusion surrounding her religious beliefs, and therefore often asks God for guidance on certain problems in her life.
+I also enjoyed the parts in the book where Margaret confronted her religious conflict, as I thought it was good to see how Blume shows the wide range of problems girls have to battle with when growing up.
+The reason for the title of the book is because Margaret questions her atheism and, coming from a Jewish dad and a Christian mum, she often feels confusion surrounding her religious beliefs.
+Therefore, she feels she must ask God for guidance on certain problems in her life.

 “Are you there, God?
 It’s me, Margaret.
 We’re moving today.
 I’m so scared, God.
 I’ve never lived anywhere but here.
 Suppose I hate my new school?
 Suppose everybody there hates me?
 Please, help me, God.
 Don’t let New Jersey be too horrible.
 Thank you.”

-Although there’s not a lot of action in this book, the ideas that are expressed are so interesting and important for girls that are beginning to start puberty and the use of a group of friends who are quite competitive shows the struggles for girls around this kind of age, with characters such as Nancy in particular showing the cliquey attitude of teenage girls.
+Although there’s not a lot of action in this book, the ideas that are expressed are so important for girls that are beginning to start puberty and the use of a group of friends who are quite competitive shows the struggles for girls around this age, with characters such as Nancy in particular showing the cliquey attitude of teenage girls.

-Overall I enjoyed re-reading this book, as I thought that the ideas it covered were important, and Blume managed to incorporate humour and serious moments, as well as discussion of personal issues, in a way that is accessible for young people from all generations.
+Overall I enjoyed re-reading this book, as I thought that the ideas it covered were important, and Blume managed to incorporate humour and serious moments, as well as discussion of personal issues.
+All of this is written in a way that is accessible for young people from all generations.

-Obviously, when re-reading this I was above the age of the girls in the book, but I still found the ideas about jealousy and that worry of being left behind very pertinent for girls my own age.
+Obviously, when re-reading this I was older than the girls in the book, but I still found the ideas about jealousy and that worry of being left behind very pertinent for girls my own age.
 Judy Blume really does have a knack with writing teenage fiction that relates to the modern reader, despite some details obviously referring to the context of the 1970s.

-If you’d like to read more about Judy Blume’s aim to write relevant books for teenagers, and speaking out against censorship.
+If you’d like to read more about Judy Blume’s aim to write relevant books for teenagers, check out how she speaks out against censorship.

 Have you read ‘Are you there God?
-It’s me, Margaret’?
+It’s me, Margaret’ by Judy Blume?
 Have you read any books by Judy Blume?
 What was your favourite young adult book when you were younger?